Facilities & Accessibility

 - Assistance dogs are welcome in the Edinburgh Dungeon.
 Please note there are loud noises, mist effects and smells (good and nasty) that may be confusing to assistance animals.
 For more detailed information please email: Edinburgh.Dungeon@merlinentertainments.biz

-- Our first show contains flashing lights which may affect visitors with photosensitive epilepsy.
+- Three Show area’s contain flashing lights which may affect visitors with photosensitive epilepsy.

 - We recommend speaking to a member of the team before you enter and begin your tour so we can fully brief you on the locations strobe lighting is used.